WalletScrutiny/WalletScrutinyCom/_android/com.tabtrader.android.md

 This app appears to not function as a wallet.
-At least we could not see any documentation about depositing or withdrawing through the app, which makes the verdict **not a wallet** but the app still has still massive potential for abuse if the provider front-runs the trades of the users from the insight they gain or even worse, they could trigger lucrative-to-front-run trades the user never intended to make.
+At least we could not see any documentation about depositing or withdrawing through the app, which makes the verdict **not a wallet** but the app still has massive potential for abuse if the provider front-runs the trades of the users from the insight they gain or even worse, they could trigger lucrative-to-front-run trades the user never intended to make.